-The waters off of Mexico’s Yucatan peninsula near Holbox (pronounced: hole bosh) Island are beautiful, blue and after an hour and a half of riding on them in a 12 person boat on choppy seas I was ready to be on site.
-I was out to see Whale Sharks not take a cruise.
-My companions, a mix of French, Mexicans, Aussies and Americans were ready to be on site too.
-The captain was confident but it had been three days since any Whale Sharks had been sighted and there was no guarantee that we would see any today.
+I was out to snorkel with Whale Sharks in Mexico, not take a cruise and after an hour and a half of riding on the waters off Isla Holbox in a 12 person boat riding on choppy seas, I was ready to be on site.
+My companions, a mix of French, Mexicans, Aussies, and Americans were ready to be on site and see Whale Sharks too.
+The captain was confident but it had been three days since any sharks had been sighted and there was no guarantee that we would see any today.

-Finally we spotted another boat floating alongside what I can only describe as some sort of otherworldly black submarine just below the surface with several topside rudders.
-As we got closer I could see that it was in fact a Whale Shark slowly moving through the water.
+Finally, we spotted another boat floating alongside what I can only describe as some sort of otherworldly black submersible just below the surface with strange topside rudders.
+As we got closer I could see that it was, in fact, a Whale Shark slowly moving through the water.
 I thought that they would want to avoid humans but this one appeared to be totally indifferent to the activity going on around it.
 The other boat withdrew we all put on our gear and divided into groups.
 The captain then positioned us beside and slightly in front of the giant and ordered us to jump.

 I swam as hard as I could and in less than a minute I was right next to the Whale Shark.
 I could hardly keep my snorkel in my mouth because I was laughing and giggling underwater.
 She was beautiful.
 At about 10 meters she was not record size but she dwarfed me.
 Even though I was only inches away she made no effort to get away and remarkably I felt no turbulence in the water from her.
 I looked closer and I could see two pilot fish cleaning near her pectoral fins.
 She continued swimming but I couldn’t keep up for long and soon she was away from me.

 I returned to the boat and the captain repositioned for another pass.
-This time I wanted to take some underwater video with my Canon G12 and case so the captain placed me in front of her so she would swim toward me.
+This time I wanted to take some underwater video of the whale shark so the captain placed me in front of her so she would swim toward me.
 I jumped in the water but before I could start the camera she was already passing under.
-I started swimming with her just a few feet away.
+I started swimming with the whale shark just a few feet away.
 If I swam hard I could keep up but I slowed a little to let her pass.
 Everything was going great until I remembered the tail fin and how she swam with it out of the water.
 I crossed my fins to avoid getting hit in a very uncomfortable place and braced for impact but somehow she seems to sense my position and the tail whizzed by me just off to the left.

 This was one of the most amazing encounters I have ever had with another being in the ocean.
-Seeing this brings home the need to protect and preserve our oceans.
 How anyone could not be moved by an encounter like this is beyond comprehension to me.
 I really hope that we humans as a species wake up soon and realize the impact our activities and buying choices have on our oceans and find ways to keep them safe for its inhabitants and hopefully save ourselves in the process.